 We have entered into a research, collaboration and license agreement with Cardiff University and University College Cardiff Consultants Ltd., or Cardiff Consultants, for the design, synthesis, characterization and evaluation of ProTides, with the results of such research assigned to us and other intellectual property of Cardiff University and Cardiff Consultants exclusively licensed to us for use for all purposes related to selected ProTides and the nucleoside family of the selected ProTides.
 We are significantly reliant on this collaboration for the generation of additional potential product candidates and on the scientists employed by Cardiff University and Cardiff Consultants to perform such research.
 We have limited control over the amount and timing of resources that our collaborators dedicate to the development of ProTides and our ability to generate potential additional ProTides from these arrangements will depend on our and our collaborators' abilities to successfully perform the functions assigned to each of us in these arrangements.
 In addition, our collaborators have the ability to abandon research or development projects and terminate applicable agreements.
 If we breach any of our obligations under this agreement, Cardiff University and Cardiff Consultants may have the right to terminate the agreement, which would result in a significant reduction in our ability to develop additional ProTides, and in our being unable to develop, manufacture and sell products that are covered by the licensed intellectual property, or in a competitor's gaining access to the licensed intellectual property.
-In February 2020, we amended our agreement to expire at the end of 2020, which amendment afforded us (at our sole discretion) an option to extend the agreement for one additional year until the end of 2021, and for further periods thereafter upon written agreement by both parties.
-See "Collaboration and License Agreements-Cardiff University License" in in our Annual Report on Form 20-F for the year ended December 31, 2019, incorporated by reference into this prospectus supplement, for more information on the terms of our agreement.
+In December 2020, we amended our agreement to expire at the end of 2021, which amendment provides for an option to extend the agreement for further periods thereafter upon written agreement by both parties.
+See "Collaboration and License Agreements-Cardiff University License" in our Annual Report for more information on the terms of our agreement.
 Any expiration of this agreement could also result in a significant reduction in our ability to develop additional ProTides.